Integrations in Multiple Regions

 , or by copying the SW5.....

-portion of your integration's URL when you have it open.
+portion of your integration's URL when it's open.

 Then, run prism integrations:export